IBM-Cloud/bluetag/README.md

    $ cf push
    ```

-* Push the Java applications to Bluemix.
+* Push the Java based services to Bluemix.
 Replace the prefix to give your application a globally uniqiue name and host.

    ```
    $ cd ../bluetag-register